Please note: The value of pensions and the income they produce can fall as well as rise. You may get back less than you invested.

 Make plans for your future, so you can enjoy your retirement.

 Sterling specialises in providing long term pension advice.
-As an independent company, we have a ‘down to earth’ approach to our customers retirement plans - we offer honest and impartial advice, helping you to secure your future with a pension plan that meets your requirements.
+We have a ‘down to earth’ approach to our customers retirement plans - we offer honest advice, helping you to secure your future with a pension plan that meets your requirements

 There are 4 core categories of pensions: